 The transportation system in Northern Ireland is of great quality and very well organised.
 The main transport provider is Translink, which comprises Metro, Ulsterbus and NI Railways.
 The best thing is that you can get a ticket for unlimited travel within Northern Ireland for just £5.
 This can be possible with the iLink card offered by Translink.

 The card covers unlimited travel within Northern Ireland both by bus and rail, and it can be topped online or at various locations.
-You can also get a Multi-Journey Smartlink card which can save you up to 28% of a ticket price or a Ulsterbus Town Travelcard for cheaper fares.
+You can also get a Multi-Journey Smartlink card which can save you up to 28% of a ticket price or an Ulsterbus Town Travelcard for cheaper fares.

-Here are the top-up costs for zone 1 iLink card (the cost for acquiring the physical card is £1.50):
+Here are the top-up costs for Zone 1 iLink card (the cost for acquiring the physical card is £1.50):

-• 1 day – £5 (adult) / £2.50 (child)
+- 1 day – £5 (adult) / £2.50 (child)

-• 1 week – £20 (adult) / £10 (child)
+- 1 week – £20 (adult) / £10 (child)

-• 1 month – £70 (adult) / £35 (child)
+- 1 month – £70 (adult) / £35 (child)

 However, if you prefer the comfort of travelling by car, keep in mind the following costs:

-• 1 Litre of petrol – £1.32
+- 1 Litre of petrol – £1.32

-• 1 Litre of diesel – £1.33
+- 1 Litre of diesel – £1.33

-• Registration fee (if needed) – £55 (one time only)
+- Registration fee (if needed) – £55 (one time only)

-• MOT fee (for cars older than 3 years) – up to £54.85
+- MOT fee (for cars older than 3 years) – up to £54.85

 Moreover, parking in Northern Ireland can be expensive.
 That is why taxis can be seen as a cheaper option.
 Uber is quite popular, as well as carpooling.
 There are even some apps you can check for that.